kdmarble/python-micro/README.md

 ![MicroShop Demo](Postman.gif)

 # Tech Stack
 MicroShop backend was build with Python using a microservice architecture.
 The admin backend is build using Django, and the public backend is build using Flask.
-Both backends communicate via AMQP producer/consumer messaging queue system, utilizing CloudAMQP.
+Both backends communicate via AMQP producer/consumer messaging queue system, utilizing RabbitMQ.
 A MySQL instance is utilized for the datastore.
 Both microservices utilize Docker to build a container with the backend api, queue, and database images necessary to communicate together.